CityOfLosAngeles/dot-planner/README.md

 	models.Project.create(dataSet[i]);
 }
 ```
-- from command line in /db directory, run `node load.js`
+- From command line in /db directory, run `node load.js`

 To load data.
 You'll need the old ATB database zip file stored in a directory called `data` that will be ignored from git.